grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Look for details in the ingester logs

-### MimirIngesterTSDBCheckpointCreationFailed
+### FireIngesterTSDBCheckpointCreationFailed

-This alert fires when a Mimir ingester fails to create a TSDB checkpoint.
+This alert fires when a Fire ingester fails to create a TSDB checkpoint.

 How to **investigate**:

 - Look for details in the ingester logs
 - If the checkpoint fails because of a `corruption in segment`, you can restart the ingester because at next startup TSDB will try to "repair" it.
-After restart, if the issue is repaired and the ingester is running, you should also get paged by `MimirIngesterTSDBWALCorrupted` to signal you the WAL was corrupted and manual investigation is required.
+After restart, if the issue is repaired and the ingester is running, you should also get paged by `FireIngesterTSDBWALCorrupted` to signal you the WAL was corrupted and manual investigation is required.

-### MimirIngesterTSDBCheckpointDeletionFailed
+### FireIngesterTSDBCheckpointDeletionFailed

-This alert fires when a Mimir ingester fails to delete a TSDB checkpoint.
+This alert fires when a Fire ingester fails to delete a TSDB checkpoint.

 Generally, this is not an urgent issue, but manual investigation is required to find the root cause of the issue and fix it.